Teliu

 Teliu (Keresztvár, Nyén, Nyény; Kreuzburg) is a commune in Brașov County, Transylvania, Romania.
 It is composed of a single village, Teliu.

+Geography

 The commune is located in the eastern part of the county, on the banks of the river Teliu.
 It lies on the border with Covasna County, at a distance of 18 km from the city of Săcele and 25 km from the county seat, Brașov.
 Teliu is traversed by the National Road DN10, which connects it to Hărman commune to the west and the town of Întorsura Buzăului to the east.

 There is also a railroad that links Brașov and Întorsura Buzăului which goes through the Teliu Tunnel that crosses the Întorsurii Mountains.
 With a length of 4369.5 m, this is the longest railway tunnel in Romania.

+Demographics

-At the 2011 census, 57.7% of inhabitants were Romanians, 22.2% Hungarians and 19.1% Roma.
+At the 2011 census, Teliu had 4,198 inhabitants, of which 57.7% were Romanians, 22.2% Hungarians, and 19.1% Roma.
+At the 2021 census, the commune had a population of 4,468; of those, 50,98% were Romanians, 30.66% Roma, and 14.01% Hungarians.